 In academics, a conscientious student might go beyond the minimum requirements for an assignment, thoroughly researching the topic and paying attention to both content and presentation.

 Yes, being conscientious is generally considered a positive trait.
-It reflects someone who is diligent, responsible, and careful in their work and behaviour.
+It reflects someone diligent, responsible, and careful in their work and behaviour.
 Conscientious people tend to be reliable and thorough, making them trusted in both professional and personal settings.
 They often deliver high-quality work and maintain strong ethical standards.

 The opposite of a conscientious person would be someone who is: